nimblemachines/analyzing-iana-root-db/README.md

-Running ``./gen.sh`` will read the files in ``root-db/`` and for each one it finds it will generate two files in ``out/``: a .lua file containing the database as a table of tables; and a .txt file that is CSV file suitable for uploading to Google Docs as a spreadsheet (eg, for further analysis).
+Running ``./gen.sh`` will read the files in ``root-db/`` and for each one it finds it will generate two files in ``out/``: a .lua file containing the database as a table of tables; and a .txt file that is a CSV file suitable for uploading to Google Docs as a spreadsheet (eg, for further analysis).

 ``changes.lua`` is a work-in-progress.
 Since things are changing all the time